madhukumarap/reactnative/README.md

 Status Bar
     components control over the application the staus bar zone typically top of the screen they indicates diplay the current time wifi network infor and battry percentage
+Activity Indicators->
+    The activity Indicator  is component  where display circular loading indicators it is used to inform users about the status of ongoing processes, such as submitting a form or saving updates. it have 3  prop where size, color, animation
+Alert->
+    alert when we lanch dailog with switcg